-Whereas our Classic College Chairs can be made from several species of wood, our Traditional College Chairs are made of Maple, exclusively, and stained to different wood colors.
-Most Traditional College Chairs are painted in Black Lacquer.
+Whereas our Classic College Chairs can be made from several species of wood, our Traditional College Chairs are made of Maple and Cherry and stained to different wood colors.
+Most purchasers of Traditional College Chairs choose a finish of Black Lacquer.
 Traditional Chairs can be customized by selecting Arms and/or Crown (headrest) in any of three stains: Cherry, Maple, and Walnut.
 Also, entire Traditional College Chairs can be made in any of these three stains.
 Our Amish chairs, made in Ohio, have Solid Cherry Crowns and solid Cherry Arms.

 Building a Classic College Chair and Heritage College Chair lines at Alumni Chairs begins with solid American hardwoods including cherry, hickory, walnut, maple, white oak, and beautiful quarter-sawn oak (white oak).
 Our woods are kiln-dried to 6% moisture to ensure durability and resist cracking and shrinkage in extreme climates.
 We use no endangered woods and materials.
-Whereas other companies build their chairs in Asia with Asian woods, our exclusive sources of woods are the Amish sawmills of northeastern Ohio.and local sawmills in western North Carolina.
+Whereas other companies build their chairs in Asia with Asian woods, our exclusive sources of woods are the Amish sawmills of northeastern Ohio.

-Although Alumni Chairs makes several wood species available, our most popular specie is Maple.
-The vast majority of college chairs in the U.S. are constructed from maple.
+Although Alumni Chairs makes several wood species available, our most popular species are Maple and Cherry.
 Maple trees are abundant throughout the Eastern and Midwestern States and, therefore, more affordable than the other woods which we offer,..and, yet, maple is an attractive and excellent hardwood with which to work.
 In Ohio, we obtain our woods from private old forest and private tree farms.
 Unless a specific wood is requested, we will normally build our university chairs from Brown Maple, because it is a hard wood, it displays interesting colors and grains, and its cost is reasonable.
 If you would prefer another wood, we will accommodate your request and price the chair accordingly.
 Some woods may require a surcharge to compensate for current market prices at the time of the quote.
 We encourage you to make an informed, thoughtful choice of style, wood, and finish as your alumni chairs will likely reside in your family for generations.